 We’ve already said it a couple of times, and I’ll repeat it once more.
-Today, home automation has become a popular trend, and people started purchasing modern gadgets that could help them automate some of the most boring housework tasks.
+Today, home automation has become a popular trend, and people have started purchasing modern gadgets that can help them automate some of the most boring housework tasks.

 At first, these robotic vacuums were pretty useless since they weren’t smart enough to navigate themselves effectively.
-After this, people got scared, and they held back from purchasing such gadgets.
+After this, people became wary, and they held back from purchasing such gadgets.

 Fortunately, the situation has changed, and today, there are lots of robotic vacuums that can free us from this housework.